microbiomedata/docs/content/home/src/howto_guides/api_gui.md

 ### "Public" versus "Private" API endpoints

-The previous section was about some endpoints that people could access without being logged into the NMDC API.
+The previous section was about some API endpoints that people could access without being logged into the NMDC API GUI.
 People sometimes refer to endpoints like that as "public" API endpoints.
-In contrast, this next section will be about some endpoints that can only be accessed _when_ logged into the NMDC API.
-People sometimes refer to endpoints like this as "private" API endpoints.
-We'll be using those terms—"public" and "private"—that way in this section.
+In contrast, this next section will be about API endpoints that people can only access when they are logged into the NMDC API GUI.
+People sometimes refer to API endpoints like these as "private" API endpoints.
+We'll be using those terms—"public" and "private"—that way, in this section.

-### Getting an API access token
+### Logging into the NMDC API GUI

-Here's how you can get an API access token via the NMDC API GUI.
+Here's how you can log into the NMDC API GUI:

 1. Visit the [NMDC API GUI](https://api.microbiomedata.org/docs) in your web browser if you aren't already there.
    > Notice that the padlock icon on the "Authorize" button is _open_, which signifies that you aren't currently logged